groggero95/DLX/README.md

 # DLX
-Building a functional model of the DLX processor with VHDL
+The objective is to build a functional model for a DLX processor.